 Cryptocurrency Exchange Operator Dies Without Sharing Passwords With Anyone

-NPR's Mary Louise Kelly talks with Nolam Bauerle, head of research at Coindesk, about the CEO of Quadriga, a cryptocurrency exchange, who died without sharing the password to the storage wallets.
+NPR's Mary Louise Kelly talks with Nolan Bauerle, head of research at Coindesk, about the CEO of Quadriga, a cryptocurrency exchange, who died without sharing the password to the storage wallets.

 MARY LOUISE KELLY, HOST:

-Note: A previous version of the Web summary misspelled Nolan Bauerle's first name as Nolam.